eminorhan/robust-vision/README.md

 * foolbox >= 1.8.0
 * image-classifiers >= 0.2.1
 * ImageNet training and validation data in their standard directory structure.
+* ImageNet-C data in its standard directory structure (for ImageNet-C results only).

-We recommend the installation of the required packages via `pip3` inside a virtual environment.
+We recommend installing the required packages via `pip3` inside a virtual environment.

 ## Replication
 A successful replication would involve the following steps: